tjtelan/tjtelan.github.io/content/blog/2020-06-11-how-to-link-multiple-docker-compose-via-network.md

-title = "How to link multiple docker-compose services via network" date = 2020-06-11 draft = false
+title = "How to link multiple docker-compose services via network" date = 2020-06-11 draft = false description = "Walkthrough of how to link networks of docker-compose services defined in multiple files" [taxonomies] tags = ["docker", "networking"] categories = ["how-to", "devops"]
-[taxonomies]
-tags = ["docker", "networking"] categories = ["how-to", "devops"]
-[extra]
-summary = "Walkthrough of how to link networks of docker-compose services defined in multiple files"
 +++

 This scenario came from a question I was asked docker-compose and network connectivity between services defined in different docker-compose.yml files.